-The Sagittal Plane - a vertical line, divides the body into a left and right.
+The sagittal plane is a vertical plane which passes through the body longitudinally.
+It divides the body into a left section and a right section.

-The Coronal Plane - a vertical line, divides the body into a front and back
+It divides the body into a front (anterior) section and back (posterior) section.

 The transverse plane is a horizontal plane.
 It is perpendicular to both the sagittal and coronal planes, and parallel to the ground.

 It divides the body into an upper (superior) section and a lower (inferior) section.

 Transverse planes are also known as transaxial planes or axial planes.